Simplify your stack and build anything. Or everything.

 Any other deep import such as @payloadcms/ui/elements/Button should only be used in your own frontend, outside of the Payload Admin Panel.
 Those deep entries are published un-bundled to help you tree-shake and ship a smaller client bundle if you only need a few components from @payloadcms/ui.

-Fixing depedendency issues
+Fixing dependency issues

 These steps assume pnpm, which the Payload team recommends and uses internally.
 The principles apply to other package managers like npm and yarn as well.
 Do note that yarn 1.x is not supported by Payload.